UllaRisager/Learn-with-Locals/_posts/2017-06-14-learning-from-strikingly-at-startup-weekend.md

 Secondly, we are too afraid to grab opportunities when they are handed to us.

 The truth is that people like you and me, we all have ideas.
-Ideas that we would like to realize, but we don't  necessarily always know how to - and because we are often faced with these certain but "minor" and "insignificant" obstacles (which can seem huge and overwhelming)  - *a lot*, as in *all the time*, we lose faith in ourselves.
+Ideas that we would like to realize, but we don't&nbsp; necessarily always know how to - and because we are often faced with these certain but "minor" and "insignificant" obstacles (which can seem huge and overwhelming)&nbsp; - *a lot*, as in *all the time*, we lose faith in ourselves.

 The idea is still there but it just stays an idea - a thought and nothing else - and that’s a problem.

-In her book; [Big Magic](https://www.amazon.com/Big-Magic-Creative-Living-Beyond/dp/1594634726), Elizabeth Gilbert reminds us that: *"Ideas are driven by a single impulse: to be made manifest"* and all it really takes for an idea to come alive is human interaction.
+In her book;&nbsp;[Big Magic](https://www.amazon.com/Big-Magic-Creative-Living-Beyond/dp/1594634726), Elizabeth Gilbert reminds us that: *"Ideas are driven by a single impulse: to be made manifest"* and all it really takes for an idea to come alive is human interaction.

 Not a website or coding skills or any other skills for that matter, it JUST TAKES A HUMAN BEING - YOU!